tremho/MistLift/doc/MistLift Quick Start.md

 This actually creates a working Hello, World! example as a starting point.
 We are almost done!
-First, we need to attach this function to a route, and to do this, go to functions/HelloWorld/src and edit the file definitions.json
+First, we need to attach this function to a route, and to do this, go to functions/HelloWorld/src and look at the file definitions.json

-Change the value of "pathMap" to "/helloworld" and save the file
+- this describes the function.
+- it will be accessed at the uri path /helloworld
+- it is a GET method function
+- it takes no parameters

+Look now a the file main.ts in this directory.

+- it logs a messsage
+- it returns a string "Hello, World"

 For a real function for your application, you would edit both the definition.json and main.ts source files in the functions/HelloWorld/src folder to match the needs of your new API function.

-but for now, we'll stick with Hello World.
+but for now, we'll stick with the "Hello World" default.

 ##### build the function